-The following statements were received: -

-The following statements were received 1 Leader Statement The Leader responded to questions raised • Areas where there was work to be done so that we are prepared for Brexit and sustainability of the Council's own actions. • Work for the Council and Elected Member against anti- racism and encouraging diversity. • Great Western City agenda. • Support for the M4 relief road. • Looking to the west of the city to support a union with other Welsh Cities.
-2 Housi ng & Communities Statement The C Memb abinet Member requested the opportunity to update Elected pers verbally on matters that had taken place earlier in the procerning tents in parkland off Museum Avenue.
+1 Leader Statement

+The Leader responded to questions raised

+• Areas where there was work to be done so that we are prepared for Brexit and sustainability of the Council's own actions.

+- Work for the Council and Elected Member against anti-racism and encouraging diversity. - Great Western City agenda. - Support for the M4 relief road. - Looking to the west of the city to support a union with other Welsh Cities.

+2 Housing & Communities Statement

+The Cabinet Member requested the opportunity to update Elected Members verbally on matters that had taken place earlier in the day concerning tents in parkland off Museum Avenue.

 The Cabinet Member reported the Council had been particularly concerned about this area because of incidents of antisocial behaviour as well as health and safety issues.

 The Council's Outreach have made numerous attempts to engage with tent occupants there to provide information and to help them access accommodation and support services, however, some are refusing to engage with us.

 As the encampment was in breach of by-laws prohibiting tents being erected in Cardiff Parks, a notice to leave was issued on the tents yesterday, Wednesday, giving individuals 24 hours to remove the tents.
 Council officers supported by the Police had earlier in the day, attended to remove the tents.

 Outreach had also been on hand to offer accommodation as we continue to have space available in a range of options in the City and strongly urge anyone outside or in a tent to take up our offer to come inside.

-The Cabinet Member responded to questions on The rollout across other libraries of the very successful • Harry Potter Night and other similar events to encourage reading. • The opening of the Maelfa Regeneration Scheme and some snagging issues • The range of approaches to supporting rough sleepers into • control and to reactive constants and evenest into other centres and to receive services and support into other accommodation.
-2 Clean Streets, Recycling & Environment Statement 3 The Cabinet Member responded to questions on Accuracy of the Recycling Education Campaign data and • appropriateness of streets targeted and why Councillor were not contacted for their experience.
-Concerns about elderly residents and not cold calling.
-Concerns that missed collections were increasing 4 Childre en & Families Statement 4 The Ca abinet Member responded to questions on • Improving recruitment and retention and the current restructure in Children's Services and the progress on appointing a permanent Assistant Director of Children's Services - An update the progress being made to reduce the number • of children going into care - Bringing forward of the rollout of the 30 hour childcare offer • across the city.
-5 Social Care, Health & Well-being Statement Ŭ abinet Member responded to questions on • The support provided to the elderly and vulnerable with the 'Get me Home' service • The success of the Active Body event • Welcomed the services provided to citizens by the Independent Living services.
-6 Strategic Planning & Transport Statement The Cabinet Member responded to questions on Concerns about the withdrawal and future of bus services such as routes 28, 28A and 64 and 86. • Separating cycle ways, and details on the 5th cycle way, and consultation with local members on schemes. • Clamping and removing of vehicles.
-7 Investr nent & Development Statement abinet Member responded to questions on • Proposals for the canal quarter redevelopment and request for assurances that Guilford Crescent would be included 8 e & Leisure Statement The Ca abinet Member responded to questions on • Play sufficiency consultation and how money is spent. • Support for the sport turf traineeship and the hope that it will move away from artificial turf. • Thanks to council officers for the St David's day parade and a request that funding be found for a parade in Cardiff.
-9 tion, Employment & Skills Statement The Ca abinet Member responded to questions on • The period dignity programme was welcomed and awareness of staff to ensure it is accessible by
+- The rollout across other libraries of the very successful Harry Potter Night and other similar events to encourage reading. - The opening of the Maelfa Regeneration Scheme and some snagging issues - The range of approaches to supporting rough sleepers into centres and to receive services and support into other accommodation.

+3 Clean Streets, Recycling & Environment Statement

+- Accuracy of the Recycling Education Campaign data and appropriateness of streets targeted and why Councillor were not contacted for their experience.
+Concerns about elderly residents and not cold calling. - Concerns that missed collections were increasing.

+4 Children & Families Statement

+- Improving recruitment and retention and the current restructure in Children's Services and the progress on appointing a permanent Assistant Director of Children's Services - An update the progress being made to reduce the number of children going into care - Bringing forward of the rollout of the 30 hour childcare offer across the city. - 5 Social Care, Health & Well-being Statement - The Cabinet Member responded to questions on - The support provided to the elderly and vulnerable with the 'Get me Home' service - The success of the Active Body event - Welcomed the services provided to citizens by the Independent Living services.

+6 Strategic Planning & Transport Statement

+- Concerns about the withdrawal and future of bus services such as routes 28, 28A and 64 and 86. - Separating cycle ways, and details on the 5th cycle way, and consultation with local members on schemes. - Clamping and removing of vehicles.

+7 Investment & Development Statement

+• Proposals for the canal quarter redevelopment and request for assurances that Guilford Crescent would be included.

+8 Culture & Leisure Statement

+- Play sufficiency consultation and how money is spent. - Support for the sport turf traineeship and the hope that it will move away from artificial turf. - Thanks to council officers for the St David's day parade and a request that funding be found for a parade in Cardiff.

+9 Education, Employment & Skills Statement